An effective research paper or thesis has a well-written Scope and Delimitation. This portion specifies your study’s coverage and boundaries.

 Note how specific the variables stated above are.
 For the independent variable, we narrow it down to Facebook only.
 Since there are many ways to assess “language skills”, we zero in on the students’ English exam scores as our dependent variable.

 This refers to your study’s respondents or participants.

 In our previous example, the research participants are Grade 10 students.
-However, there is a lot of Grade 10 students in the Philippines.
+However, there are a lot of Grade 10 students in the Philippines.
 Thus, we have to select from a certain school only.
 For instance, Grade 10 students from a national high school in Manila.

 d.
 Timeframe and Location of the Study